-A good habit is to buy a bigger size filter.
-So that, it is capable of filtering more than the water your aquarium holds.
-If you do so, you will get additional benefits in terms of water clarity and less maintenance.
+A good habit is to buy a bigger size filter capable of filtering more than the water your aquarium holds.
+If you do so, you’ll get additional benefits in water clarity & less maintenance.

 All sorts of aquarium filters are not suitable for you.
-There are numerous types of them, like Power filter, Canister filter, internal filters, etc. They perform the same filtering job differently.
+There are numerous types of them, like Power filters, Canister filters, internal filters, etc. They perform the same filtering job differently.
 Moreover, they have distinct features, advantages, and disadvantages.

 The best aquarium filter for large tanks is the canister type filter.
 Furthermore, it is applicable in all size of the aquarium, but a bit expensive.
 For small and medium-sized tanks, peoples usually go for power filters or internal filters because of affordable prices.

 Which aquarium filter to buy also relies on the number of fishes you have.
 A general rule is you can host two neon tetra size (3.5 cm) fish in every gallon of water.
 If you have a 10-gallon tank, you can keep 20 fishes, which will be optimum.
 If you add more fishes, then you need a bigger filter than specified for a 10-gallon tank.

 Materials used to filter the water are called filter media.
 Usually, the aquarium filter includes the media cartridges with the package.
 However, some of the brands also offer the freedom to select filter media according to your demand.
 This option is likable to many aquarists.

 Another critical criterion is the flow rate of the filter.
 The flow rate means the amount of water a unit can filter in an hour.
 An aquarium filter with an appropriate flow rate is imperative to choose which suits your aquarium size.